Pregnancy information

 Caesarean section

-In very rare cases, you may deliver one twin vaginally and then require a caesarean section to deliver the second twin.
-This happens in less than 5% of twin births.
+In a small number of cases, some women deliver 1 twin vaginally and then need a caesarean section to deliver the second twin.

 The information on this page has been adapted by NHS Wales from original content supplied by NHS UK NHS website nhs.uk